 - Takaful for Asset Risk

-Takaful can be used to insure a tangible movable or immovable asset.
-The insurance cost can also be added back in the sale price or rentals.
+Takaful is used to insure a tangible movable or immovable asset.
+The insurance cost is added back in the sale price or rentals.

 It refers to adverse changes in market value (and liquidity) of equity held for investment purposes.
 It covers all equity instruments including Mudarabah and Musharakah.